galihlasahido/jhipster-registry/README.md

 ```

 - Open `vault` server [`ui`](http://localhost:8200/ui/vault/init) to initialize master key shares.
 In this guide, we shall enter `1` as the number of key shares and `1` as the key threshold value.
 Do refer to vault documentation for recommended configuration.
 Note down the initial `root token` and the `key` and keep it at a safe place.
 You shall require the `key` to unseal the vault server after a restart.
-- Enable secret engine backend `kv` and use `secrets` as the mount path.
+- Enable secret engine backend `kv` and use `secret` as the mount path.
 - Create a new secret sub-path `jhipster-registry/dev` and add the following secrets in JSON format.
 Here `jhipster-registry` refers to the application name and `dev` refers to the development profile.
 Do follow the same convention to configure secrets of other applications.

 ```json